nsh87/mimic-iii-vm/README.md

 Below are some commands you can run in the *psql* client:

 #### List the tables
-You can list the tables, which are within the `mimic2v26` schema with
+You can list the tables, which are within the `mimiciii` schema with

 ```psql
 \dt mimiciii*